Testure/CustomizableBees/docs/customizablebees/combs.md

 ```groovy
 mods.customizablebees.addComb(CombItem)
 ```

+Please keep in mind that you should only register one comb item at once.

 ## Comb Types
 Comb types define a specific variant of bee comb.
 They are created through a simple builder.